tillitis/tkey-verification/README.md

 6. Ask signer for a digest of the firmware binary (in ROM).
 Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-7. Sigsum sign a message consisting of the UDI, firmware digest, and signer public key with vendor's signature, creating a Sigsum request file.
+7. Sign a digest of a message consisting of the UDI, firmware digest, and signer public key with vendor's private Sigsum key, creating a Sigsum log request file.
 8. Submit the request file to the Sigsum log, collecting the proof.
 9. Build the verification file, including the Sigsum proof.
 10. Publish the [verification file](#verification-file), indexed by the UDI.
+11. (Transfer the digest of the message to the future Sigsum monitor.)

 The following diagram contains an overview of how data flows during provisioning at Tillitis: